nuken/roku-bridge/README.md

   * **Remote Control:** A web-based **Remote** to control any of your configured Roku devices from a browser on your phone, tablet, or computer.
   * **Flexible Streaming Modes:** Choose between `proxy`, `remux`, or an efficient audio-only `reencode` mode to ensure stream stability with minimal CPU usage.
 This can be set per-tuner.
   * **Hardware Acceleration:** Automatically detects and uses NVIDIA (NVENC) or Intel (QSV) GPUs for video processing if available.
+  * **Persistent Configuration:** Uses a Docker volume to safely store your configuration, so it persists through container updates and restarts.

 ## **Installation**